 - 43 folders (I used these)

-- A way to label the files prominently (I used [and love] my Brother P-Touch Label Maker)
+- A way to label the files prominently (I used—and love—my Brother P-Touch Label Maker, and I like to use the Black on Clear Tape.)

 I used files that were all the same color.
 Some people prefer to have a different color for the month files.
 And others just round up whatever files they have on hand.
 Make this work for you!